AZERBAIJAN – East (Baku, Quba, Lankaran, Yevlakh)

 Maiden Tower is a windowless 8-story stone tower in the shape of a round tower and adjoined abutment with no connecting walls.
 Consequent to the receding of the seashore line of the Caspian Sea, a strip of land emerged.
 This land was developed between the 9th and 15th centuries when the walls of the old city, the palace and the huge bastion of the Maiden Tower were built.
 Along with the Shirvanshahs’ Palace, dated to the 15th century, it forms a group of historic monuments listed in 2000 on the UNESCO World Heritage List.

-It has It is one of Azerbaijan’s most distinctive national emblems, a legendary place and world-famous.
-The Tower has many mysteries and legends rooted to the history and national culture of Azerbaijan.
+It is one of Azerbaijan’s most distinctive national emblems, a legendary place and world-famous.
+The Tower has many mysteries and legends rooted in the history and national culture of Azerbaijan.
 It is featured on Azeri currency notes and official letterheads.

 The Maiden Tower houses a museum presenting the history of Baku.
 The view from the roof takes in the alleys and minarets of the Old City, Baku Boulevard, De Gaulle house and a wide vista of Baku Bay.
 In recent years, the brazier on the top has been lit during the nights of the Novruz festival.